CsarNarciso/Jenkins-SSH-Node/README.md

+First, we run this command to create a container of Jenkins on docker: "docker run --name jenkins -d -p 9800:9800 -p 50000:50000 -e JENKINS_OPTS='--httpPort=9800' -v jenkins-data:/var/jenkins_home jenkins/jenkins:lts-jdk21"

+And then, on VirtualBox, we create a virtual machine based on ArchLinux, and configure it on network "bridged" instead of "NAT" to be ables to connect to it.

+Once we have a jenkins docker container running and a virtual machine succesfully up, we can continue.

 Steps.

 1 - On local machine -jenkins master- terminal type "ssh-keygen" to generate the key pair to connect to the another machine.